Advantages and Features of Mac Computers

 Mac OS X v10.5 Leopard

-Apple has created the comprehensive applications that come with Mac OS X v10.5 Leopard to give you a fully-rounded computer life at home or in the office.
+Apple has created comprehensive applications with Mac OS X v10.5 Leopard to give you a fully rounded computer life at home or in the office.
 Every Mac has iChat, for example.
-This enables you to have four-way video chats and conferences, and share the contents of your screen.
-You also receive iLife, software that beats anything a PC can offer for producing and enhancing music, photos, videos and DVDs.
+This enables you to have four-way video chats and conferences and share the contents of your screen.
+You also receive iLife, software that beats anything a PC can offer for producing and enhancing music, photos, videos, and DVDs.

 Leopard and Windows

-If you wish, you can also run Windows side by side with Mac OS X v10.5 Leopard.
-First install Parallels Desktop for Mac or VMware Fusion followed by Windows.
+You can also run Windows side by side with Mac OS X v10.5 Leopard if you wish.
+First, install Parallels Desktop for Mac or VMware Fusion, followed by Windows.
 You can then switch from Leopard to Windows as you please.

-Another great feature of Macs is that every major piece of software, including Microsoft applications such as Office 2008, is available in a Mac version.
+Another great feature of Macs is that every significant software, including Microsoft applications such as Office 2008, is available in a Mac version.
 This is useful if you want to retain files on a Mac from your former PC.
-The Mac equivalent of the software enables you to continue using these files without having to abandon them.
+The Mac equivalent of the software enables you to continue using these files without abandoning them.

-There’s always a certain amount of pressure to conform to the type of computers used on a network at home or work.
-Macs, however, can join any network either wirelessly or with an Ethernet cable and function perfectly.
-In fact, as described here, if the other computers use Windows, you can easily load this and have the clear advantage of running the Mac OS X v10.5 Leopard system as well.
+There’s always a certain amount of pressure to conform to the computers used on a network at home or work.
+Macs, however, can join any network either wirelessly or with an Ethernet cable and function ideally.
+As described here, if the other computers use Windows, you can quickly load this and have the advantage of running the Mac OS X v10.5 Leopard system.

-It’s a load off your mind to be able to trust a Mac’s resistance to viruses and spyware.
-Just as important is the confidence you can have in a Mac’s reliability.
-Unlike many PC manufacturers, Apple creates both the hardware and software of each Mac.
+Trusting Mac’s resistance to viruses and spyware is a load off your mind.
+Just as necessary is the confidence you can have in Mac’s reliability.
+Unlike many PC manufacturers, Apple creates each Mac’s hardware and software.
 This results in computers that are not a combination of different brands but holistic units.

 The main advantages of this approach are consistent performance and high working speeds.
 When you switch on a Mac, it comes to life far more quickly than a PC, which takes a while to check the different aspects of its system.
 A Mac also crashes or freezes far less often than a PC because its components and applications work so well together.

-This is not to suggest that you must use Apple brand peripheral devices such as printers, cameras, and hard drives.
-On the contrary: Apple installs hundreds of peripheral drivers in each Mac so that it recognises most peripherals the moment you connect them wirelessly or via the USB or FireWire ports.
-This means you speed up the whole process of using a new device for the first time and also keep the Mac’s hard drive free of additional software.
+This suggests using Apple brand peripheral devices such as printers, cameras, and hard drives.
+On the contrary, Apple installs hundreds of peripheral drivers in each Mac to recognize most peripherals when you connect them wirelessly or via the USB or FireWire ports.
+This means you speed up using a new device for the first time and keep Mac’s hard drive free of additional software.

 Ease of use

-Such ease of use is a characteristic cited by owners as one of Mac’s chief benefits.
-Everything about a Mac is coordinated to produce a computer that fulfils a wide-ranging set of tasks in as simple a manner as possible, without compromising creativity and fun.
-From the clarity of the display and ergonomic features of the keyboard, to the most sophisticated graphics software, Apple has made each Mac’s hardware and software simple and accessible.
-This is why Macs prove so popular in schools and colleges.
+Such ease of use is a characteristic owners cite as one of Mac’s chief benefits.
+Everything about a Mac is coordinated to produce a computer that fulfills a wide-ranging set of tasks in as simple a manner as possible without compromising creativity and fun.
+From the clarity of the display and ergonomic features of the keyboard to the most sophisticated graphics software, Apple has made each Mac’s hardware and software simple and accessible.
+This is why Macs prove so widespread in schools and colleges.

 These design considerations extend to the environmental impact of Macs.
 Macs are quiet to run and use the latest electrical developments to reduce power consumption.
-Apple also run a trade-in and recycling scheme that ensures Macs are either refurbished and sold on, or are broken up with the least possible harm to the earth.
-This is yet another advantage of dealing with a company that takes its responsibility to you and the world at large very seriously.
+Apple also runs a trade-in and recycling scheme that ensures Macs are either refurbished and sold or are broken up with the least possible harm to the earth.
+This is another advantage of dealing with a company that takes its responsibility to you and the world very seriously.